rkalaniNV/Automodel/docs/guides/omni/gemma3-3n.md

 # Fine-Tune Gemma 3 and Gemma 3n

-This document explains how to fine-tune Gemma 3 and Gemma 3n using NeMo Automodel.
+This guide explains how to fine-tune Gemma 3 and Gemma 3n using NeMo Automodel.
 It outlines key operations, including initiating SFT and PEFT-LoRA runs and managing experiment configurations using YAML.

 To set up your environment to run NeMo Automodel, follow the [installation guide](https://github.com/NVIDIA-NeMo/Automodel#-install-nemo-automodel).